ANNarchy/ANNarchy/docs/manual/Projections.rst

 Global attributes
 ------------------

-The global parameters and variables of a projection (i.e. defined with the ``postsynaptic`` flag) can be accessed directly through attributes:
+The global parameters and variables of a projection (i.e. defined with the ``post-synaptic`` flag) can be accessed directly through attributes:

 .. code-block:: python